Centre Medico-Chirurgical de Kinindo: Services

 It undertakes a wide range of surgical procedures.

 As of 2019 the CMCK Hospital was one of the best equipped in Burundi.

 The CMCK opened a cancer care center in June 2020, where it treats 26 types of cancer.

-Dr Sylvie Nzeyimana, Minister of Public Health and the fight against AIDS, visiter the CMCK on 18 February 2022 during World Cancer Day.
+Dr Sylvie Nzeyimana, Minister of Public Health and the fight against AIDS, visited the CMCK on 18 February 2022 during World Cancer Day.

 She praised the CMCK for taking care of cancer patients, including those with breast cancer and prostate cancer.